cawfree/react-native-blobular/README.md

 yarn add react-native-blobular
 ```

+This project depends on [react-native-svg](https://github.com/react-native-community/react-native-svg), so be sure that the library has been [linked](https://github.com/react-native-community/react-native-svg#installation) if you're running anything less than [react-native@0.60](https://facebook.github.io/react-native/blog/2019/07/03/version-60).

 ## ✍️ Example
 It's pretty simple, just embed a `<Blobular />` inside your `render` method, then listen for the `onBlobular` callback, where you can allocate a number of `Blob`s for your user to play around with.